Stack Teardowns · Issue 02 · Web track · Desktop

 CNN.com

-Eleven wrappers fire in the page lifecycle.
-Across the captured 5-minute session, 89% of bid attempts time out before they can compete.
-Six bidders return zero measurable responses.
-On the premium ATF banner slot, only one bidder consistently responds in time.
+Fifteen wrappers fire in the page lifecycle on a US desktop capture.
+Across 2,721 captured bid requests and 3,063 bidder attempts, 98% timed out before they could compete.
+The premium ATF banner saw 5 responses across 1,112 attempts and produced zero Prebid wins.
 Captured via the Beamflow Chrome extension and cross-checked against CNN's public ads.txt and each declared SSP's sellers.json.

 The numbers at a glance